 Hair transplants are usually relatively painless, low-risk procedures, but it’s still always good to know what to expect.

-You will probably be advised to elevate your head when sleeping, and be careful when washing your hair after a hair transplant.
+You will probably be advised to elevate your head when sleeping and be careful when washing your hair after a hair transplant.
 It’s also essential to learn how to dry and style your hair after a hair transplant.
 You may also be informed of certain medications to take after a hair transplant that can minimise the chance of experiencing an infected hair transplant.

 Although it’s pretty rare, there is still a chance that you will experience some complications after a hair transplant .
 You’ll be able to tell if your complications are serious if you don’t notice any improvements after two weeks post-op.
 But if you suspect anything is wrong before this, speak to your consultant or doctor as soon as possible.

 We offer a completely free, no-obligation discovery call with all potential customers.
 You can speak to one of our experts and ask any questions that may be on your mind.
 If you are unsure about what to ask, take a look at our list of questions you really want to ask about hair transplant surgery.

 Simply fill in your details in the form below and we'll get in touch with you shortly.